Skip to content

 extracting a stuck vehicle calculation formula

-When extracting a stuck vehicle, many factors can affect the actual pulling force needed, as well as selecting recovery equipment with high enough load ratings.
+When extracting a stuck vehicle, various factors affect the actual pulling force needed, as well as using recovery equipment with high enough load ratings.

-During a recent Iowa Corn Growers Event hosted at US Cargo Control headquarters, Tim Sanders, a Trucking and Transporation expert, and USCC business development specialist, gave an informative overview of what goes into effectively extracting a vehicle stuck in the mud, sand, gravel, snow, etc.
+During an Iowa Corn Growers Event hosted at US Cargo Control headquarters, Tim Sanders, a Trucking and Transportation expert and USCC business development specialist, gave an informative overview of what goes into effectively extracting a vehicle stuck in the mud, sand, gravel, snow, etc.

-When work needs done, it seems tempting to just grab a strap or chain and pull until something happens.
-However, if you take a few minutes to do some simple calculations, you'll likely save time in the long run and more importantly, help ensure the safety of those around the extraction scene.
+When work needs to be done, it seems tempting to grab a strap or chain and pull until something happens.
+However, if you take a few minutes to do some simple calculations, you'll likely save time in the long run and, more importantly, help ensure the safety of those around the extraction scene.

-1. What does the stuck vehicle weight, including all cargo, attachments, trailers, etc.?
+1. What does the stuck vehicle weigh, including all cargo, attachments, trailers, etc.? --> W

 Minimum Capacity Required = W + ARR + AGR